-Upon completion of this offering and after giving effect to the Stock Split and Preferred Stock Conversion, the authorized capital stock of Stronghold Inc. will consist of 238,000,000 shares of Class A common stock, \$0.0001 par value per share, of which 18,208,019 shares will be issued and outstanding, 50,000,000 shares of Class V common stock, \$0.0001 par value per share, of which 27,057,600 shares will be issued and outstanding and 50,000,000 shares of preferred stock, \$0.0001 par value per share, of which no shares will be issued and outstanding after taking into effect the Preferred Stock Conversion.
+Upon completion of the IPO and following the Preferred Stock Conversion and the Stock Split, the authorized capital stock of Stronghold Inc. will consist of 238,000,000 shares of Class A common stock, \$0.0001 par value per share, of which shares will be issued and outstanding, 12,000,000 shares of Class V common stock, \$0.0001 par value per share, of which shares will be issued and outstanding and 50,000,000 shares of preferred stock, \$0.0001 par value per share, of which outstanding after taking into effect the Preferred Stock Conversion.
 As of August 30, 2021, there was one stockholder of record of our Class A common stock and Class V common stock.
 As of August 30, 2021, there were 107 stockholders of record of our Series A Preferred Stock and 89 stockholders of record of our Series B Preferred Stock.
+Upon the effectiveness of the registration statement of which this prospectus forms a part, such shares of Preferred Stock will automatically convert into shares of Class A common stock of Stronghold Inc. on a one-to-one basis, subject to certain adjustments as set forth in our amended and restated certificate of incorporation.

-The following summary of the capital stock, our second amended and restated certificate of incorporation and amended and restated bylaws of Stronghold Inc., each of which will be in effect upon the completion of this offering, does not purport to be complete and is qualified in its entirety by reference to the provisions of applicable law and to our second amended and restated certificate of incorporation and amended and restated bylaws, which will be filed as exhibits to the registration statement of which this prospectus is a part.
+The following summary of the capital stock, our second amended and restated certificate of incorporation and amended and restated bylaws of Stronghold Inc., each of which will be in effect upon the completion of the IPO, does not purport to be complete and is qualified in its entirety by reference to the provisions of applicable law and to our second amended and restated certificate of incorporation and amended and restated bylaws, which will be filed as exhibits to the registration statement of which this prospectus is a part.